A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Introduction

-When $\alpha = 0$, if $m_1 = m_2$ and the activation functions are $1$-homogeneous (e.g., the ReLU function), the model \eqref{eq:p3l} under i.i.d. random initialization of the parameters is equivalent to a three-layer NN under the \emph{Neural Tangent Kernel (NTK)} scaling.
-In particular, as the widths tend to infinity, the model is known to approach a limit whose training dynamics is described by a kernel GF with a \emph{frozen} kernel function called the NTK \citep{jacot2018neural}.
-Through this observation, linear-rate convergence guarantees of the training loss \citep{du2019provably, du2019deep, allen2019convergence, zou2020gradient, oymak2020moderate, chen2021how} as well as generalization bounds \citep{arora2019fine, cao2019generalization, e2020comparative} have been proved for the model when the widths are large.
-However, the simplified analysis is a result of the large scaling of the model (i.e., $\alpha$ is too small), under which the neurons barely move during training when the widths are large, indicating a lack of \emph{feature learning} \citep{chizat2019lazy, woodworth2020kernel}.
-For this reason, the NTK analysis does not fully explain the success of actual NNs, as shown by theoretical and empirical studies such as \cite{wei2019regularization, geiger2019disentangling, ghorbani2019limitations, ghorbani2020neural, lee2020infinite}.
+When $\alpha = 0$, if $m_1 = m_2$ and the activation functions are $1$-homogeneous (e.g., identity or the ReLU function), \eqref{eq:p3l} under i.i.d. random initialization of the parameters is equivalent to a three-layer NN under the \textit{Neural Tangent Kernel} (\textit{NTK}; \citealt{jacot2018neural}) parameterization.
+In particular, as the widths tend to infinity, the model approaches a limit where the training dynamics is described by a functional GF with respect to a fixed kernel function --- the NTK.
+Guided by this observation, prior works have proved linear-rate convergence guarantees of the training loss \citep{du2019provably, du2019deep, allen2019convergence, zou2020gradient, oymak2020moderate, chen2021how} as well as generalization bounds \citep{arora2019fine, cao2019generalization, e2020comparative} for different kinds of NNs when the widths are sufficiently large.
+However, this simplified analysis arises from the large parameter scaling (in other words, a small $\alpha$), a regime where neurons in wide networks barely move during training, resulting in a lack of \emph{feature learning} \citep{chizat2019lazy, woodworth2020kernel}.
+For this reason, the NTK analysis does not explain the ability of NNs to perform representation learning through training, whose benefit has been shown by theoretical and empirical studies such as \cite{wei2019regularization, geiger2019disentangling, ghorbani2019limitations, ghorbani2020neural, lee2020infinite}.

-Alternatively, \citet{chen2022on} consider the \ptl NN model with $\alpha = \frac{1}{2}$ and both $m_1$ and $m_2$ large but finite, showing that not only does the model exhibit feature learning, but its training loss in $L_2$ regression can also be proved to converge to zero at a linear rate.
-Then, natural questions are whether a well-defined limiting model exists as the widths $m_1$ and $m_2$ tend to infinity, and if so, whether it also admits both feature learning and convergence rate guarantees, as well as what space of functions it can explore.
-Note that if $m_1$ is fixed while $m_2$ tends to infinity, the model amounts to a two-layer NN in the MF scaling on top of a fixed embedding map from $\domX$ to $\Rbb^{m_1}$ defined by the first layer, and hence an infinite-width limit can be derived analogously to the MF limit of two-layer NNs.
-However, this approach is no longer viable when $m_1$ grows to infinity as well, and a new theory is called for to define the limiting model.
+Alternatively, \citet{chen2022on} consider the \ptl NN model with $\alpha = 1 / 2$ and show that when both $m_1$ and $m_2$ are large but finite, not only the model exhibits feature learning but also its training loss converges to zero at a linear rate in a regression setting.
+An intriguing question then is whether any well-defined infinite-width limit exists for this model.
+Note that if $m_1$ is fixed while $m_2$ tends to infinity, the model amounts to a $2$L NN in the MF scaling on top of a fixed embedding map, and hence an infinite-width limit can be derived analogously to that of $2$L NNs.
+However, this approach is no longer valid when $m_1$ also grows to infinity, and a new theory is needed to define the limiting model.